w3c/wai-tutorials/source/menus/styling.html.erb.md

 ### Visited state

-For some types of menus, such as instructional steps, it may be useful to indicate menu items that have already been visited.
+For some types of menus, such as instructional steps, it may be useful to indicate menu items that a user had already visited.
 However, most menus are not expected to change based on the visited state.

 ## Example